 Rome Wine Tasting: Regions, Pairings & What To Buy At Home Now

 A wine tasting in Rome (sigh).
-If you’re thinking about expanding your wine horizons and drinking outside your comfort zone come with us as we go down the road less traveled for a Rome wine tasting.
+If you’re thinking about expanding your wine horizons and drinking outside your comfort zone come with us as we go down the road less traveled for a Rome wine tasting in one of Italy’s many regions.
 We’re going to try some new wines and get in to how to travel around Rome with a wine tasting focus.

 To get ready for our Roman Holiday, we set the theme for this month’s Carpe Vinum as: The wine regions in and around Rome: Rome Wine tasting.